 Students on the programme come from a variety of backgrounds, typically already holding an excellent first degree from a physics or engineering discipline.
-During the course of your research, you will be faced with technical, intellectual, and logistical challenges, and I encourage you to make the most of your supervisors' expertise and the wider resource of knowledge distributed across the CDT.
+During your research, you will be faced with technical, intellectual, and logistical challenges, and I encourage you to make the most of your supervisors' expertise and the wider resource of knowledge distributed across the CDT.

-If, at any time, you wish to contact the Centre regarding any issues or queries, please do not hesitate to get in touch either with the Centre Manager or myself, using the cdtphotonics@hw.ac.uk email address.
+If, at any time, you wish to contact the Centre regarding any issues or queries, please do not hesitate to get in touch either with the CDT Support Team or myself, using the cdtphotonics@hw.ac.uk email address.